-We admit it – there was a tie in the “Best Value” category.
-The simple truth is that we couldn’t decide which trainer to add to our list of the best elliptical machines for 2013 – it will come down to preference for most consumers.
-Sole is another great value.
-The Sole E25 elliptical trainer comes in at a few hundred dollars less than the Smooth CE 3.6 at around $1,000 and offers some impressive features.
-Sixteen levels of resistance, twelve workouts and an LCD display that keeps track of everything from time, distance, levels to calories burned.
+It was difficult to decide which trainers to add to our list of the best value elliptical machines for 2017 – it really comes down to preference for most consumers.
+Sole is absolutely a great value.
+The Sole E55 Elliptical Trainer comes in cheaper than the top NordicTrack model at around $1,499 and offers some impressive features.
+Eddy current brake resistance, 20 power incline levels, ten workouts and an 9.0" LCD display that keeps track of everything from time, distance, resistance levels to calories burned.
 Innovative engineering such as angled foot pedals that reduce strain on the joints make a world of difference to your elliptical workout.
-You simply can't go wrong with this one.
+With new Bluetooth workout tracking you simply can't go wrong with this one.

-Here’s our top pick of the best elliptical machines money can buy – the Life Fitness X8 Elliptical Cross Trainer.
-You can’t get a great body by training comfortably and this machine has the tools to take you to a higher fitness level.
+Here’s our top pick of the best elliptical machines money can buy – the Life Fitness Club Series Elliptical Cross Trainer.
+You can get much better results when you're training the way your body was designed to train and this machine has the tools to take you to a higher fitness level.
 It is simply unsurpassed in quality, scoring well above average to near-perfect in all critical areas including adjustability, low noise level, value, durability, ergonomic stride pattern, programming, and attractive design.
-This elliptical trainer has an 18" to 24" electronically adjustable stride length for better recruitment of muscle activity, upper body workout and twenty resistance levels.
-If you can afford the $4,300 price tag, you’ll feel like you’ve opened a professional gym in your home.
+This elliptical trainer has an 20" electronically adjustable stride length for better recruitment of muscle activity, upper body workout and twenty six resistance levels.
+If you can afford the price tag, you’ll feel like you’ve opened a professional gym in your home.
 In fact, you’ll look forward to stepping on to it every time!

 So there you have 12 of the best elliptical trainers available today, including models at all price, function and capability levels.
 Between all of them there is definitely a machine that's perfect for you and your needs.